hgjura/ServerTools.ServerCommands/src/ServerTools.ServerCommands.AzureServiceBus/nuget-readme.md

 And that's that!

+> This library has a feature that allows for commands to be processed in a certain order.
+Check the [the GitHub repo](https://github.com/hgjura/ServerTools.ServerCommands) for more details.

 For more detailed documentation and more complex use cases head to the offical documentation at [the GitHub repo](https://github.com/hgjura/ServerTools.ServerCommands).
 If there are [questions](https://github.com/hgjura/ServerTools.ServerCommands/issues/new?assignees=hgjura&labels=question&title=ask%3A+) or [request new feautures](https://github.com/hgjura/ServerTools.ServerCommands/issues/new?assignees=hgjura&labels=request&title=newfeature%3A+) do not hesitate to post them there.

+> With this library you can send and receive commands in a certain order.
+Read about it [here](https://github.com/hgjura/ServerTools.ServerCommands).

 ## How to create your own implementation